mobie/mobie.github.io/index.md

 There is also a [NeuBIAS BigData Seminar](https://youtu.be/CZpaTCuSQao?t=2868) introducing MoBIE.

+## Citation

+If you use MoBIE in your research please cite [the MoBIE bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.05.27.493763v1).

 ## Contact

 If you have questions about MoBIE or run into issues using it, please either open an issue on [github](https://github.com/mobie/mobie-viewer-fiji) or create a new topic with the tag `mobie` on [image.sc](https://forum.image.sc/).